Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Simulation study

 \subsubsection{Local price-responsive consumption}

-Figure \ref{fig:local_consumption} shows the aggregated price-responsive consumption of the local community of a weekday in winter obtained from the end-user optimisation model in subsections \ref{subsec:loss_aversion} and \ref{subsec:time_inconsis}.
-The dashed blue lines represent the realised price-responsive consumption, while the dashed orange and green lines represent expected consumption estimated one and two intervals prior, respectively.
-For example, the value indicated by the orange line at 15:00 signifies that the consumption was estimated at the receding horizon starting at 14:30.
-Meanwhile, the green line's value at 15:00 represents the consumption estimation made at the receding horizon starting at 14:00.
-The bottom figure in comparison with the top one exhibits fewer overlaps among the three lines, demonstrating the changing decisions of end users over time.
+Figure \ref{fig:local_consumption} shows the aggregated price-responsive consumption of the local community on a weekday in winter obtained from the end-user optimisation model in subsections \ref{subsec:loss_aversion} and \ref{subsec:time_inconsis}.
+The pink lines represent the realised price-responsive consumption, while the dashed grey lines represent the expected consumption estimated one and two intervals prior.
+For example, the value indicated by the first grey line at 15:00 signifies that consumption was estimated at the receding horizon starting at 14:30.
+Meanwhile, the second grey line's value at 15:00 represents the consumption estimation made at the receding horizon starting at 14:00.
+The bottom figure compared to the top one exhibits fewer overlaps among the three lines, demonstrating the changing decisions of end users over time.
 In this way, we eliminate the presumption of a static and perfect consumption forecast by end users through time inconsistency.
+This aligns closely with real-world scenarios where the accuracy of consumption forecasts, such as those generated by ML models, varies based on the lookahead horizon \cite{probabilistic2021julian}.
 The separation of the three lines in the top figure at 18:00--19:00 comes from the updated information as time proceeds and the short-horizon rebound effect.
 This rebound effect also explains why consumption remains relatively high during peak hours, which charges 27\textcent/kWh, as defined by DNSP \cite{AusrgidCBStariff}.
-DNSP peak hours are depicted by the blue-shaded region in Fig. \ref{fig:local_consumption}.
-Although consumption sees an overall reduction during peak hours compared to the original values (grey lines), peak power demand remains high.
-Notably, the peak is shifted from 17:30 to 18:00--18:30 due to the high RT price at 17:30, as shown in the middle figure.
-This underscores the effectiveness of CBS for the peak demand reduction as will be discussed in later subsection.
+Peak hours specified by the DNSP are depicted by the blue-shaded region in Fig. \ref{fig:local_consumption}.
+Although consumption sees an overall reduction during peak hours compared to original values (green lines) due to the price-responsive behaviour implemented in \eqref{eqn:time_incons}, maximum peak power demand remains high.
+In particular, the peak is shifted from 17:30 to 18:00--18:30 due to the high RT price at 17:30, as shown in the middle figure.
+This underscores the necessity of CBS for reducing peak demand, as will be discussed later in subsection \ref{sec:CBS_oper_profit}.